Pixelwise Uncertainty Quantification of Accelerated MRI Reconstruction: Discussion

 Unrolled network architectures, such as the E2E VarNet, maintain clinical reliability for up to four\hyp fold acceleration \cite{radmanesh2022exploring}.
 For this reason, in Figures~\ref{fig7:Result} and ~\ref{fig8:Result}, we used the maximum uncertainty value from the four\hyp fold accelerated reconstructions as a threshold to evaluate higher\hyp acceleration factor reconstructions.
 In Figure ~\ref{fig7:Result}, the healthy brain example shows uncertainty below the threshold at $10\times$ acceleration, suggesting that certain slices from healthy studies could be reconstructed safely using very high acceleration factors agreeing with the findings in \cite{radmanesh2022exploring}.
 In the first abnormal case, uncertainty at $6\times$ undersampling remains below the threshold as well, indicating that some lesions may still be reconstructed accurately with fewer k\hyp space samples than the conventional four\hyp fold limit.
-In contrast, abnormal cases 2 and 3 exhibit elevated uncertainty near the lesions or in noisy regions at $6\times$ undersampling, implying that these slices should not be acquired with more than $4\times$ undersampling to ensure reliable reconstruction.
-The results of Figures~\ref{fig7:Result} suggest that a highly accelerated scan--such as a $10\times$ accelerated acquisition--could be used as a rapid anomaly detector or pre\hyp scan to determine whether a longer, diagnostic\hyp quality scan is necessary.
+In contrast, abnormal cases 2 and 3 exhibit elevated uncertainty near the lesions or in noisy regions at $6\times$ undersampling, implying that these slices should not be acquired with more than $4\times$ undersampling to ensure reliable reconstruction. {This behavior is consistent with the objective of the QR\hyp based uncertainty module, which is trained to estimate reconstruction error intervals conditioned on the E2E VarNet output.
+Therefore, elevated uncertainty is expected in regions where reconstruction errors are more likely to occur, including high\hyp frequency structures, artifacts, and underrepresented pathological patterns with variable appearance.
+Conversely, when a pathology is well represented in the training data and reconstructed reliably, the uncertainty is not expected to increase substantially.
+The results of Figure~\ref{fig7:Result} suggest that highly accelerated reconstructions could potentially serve as a preliminary reliability assessment, helping identify cases or regions where a lower acceleration factor or additional k\hyp space sampling may be needed before relying on the image for diagnostic interpretation.}